 Brushing your cat has many benefits, below I’ll give you a run down of the importance of regular brushing.
 Some of the reasons may surprise you.

 Use this time to bond with your cat, you should also give them plenty of praise if they are being well behaved.
-I know my cats thinks brushing is play time, if you have to, distract them with a toy while you continue brushing.
+I know my cats think brushing is playtime, if you have to, distract them with a cat toy while you continue brushing.

-You should also use this time to run through your cats fur and look for any abnormality.
-Check for fleas, ticks, matting, feces, dry skin or anything out of the ordinary.
+You should also use this time to run through your cat’s fur and look for any abnormalities.
+Check for fleas, ticks, matting, feces, dry skin, or anything out of the ordinary.